baronsmv/linux-rt-upscaler/docs/api/overview.md

 !!! tip "Missing an API feature?"

-    If you need something that isn’t exposed in the API yet (for example, a different window acquisition method, a runtime setting or a new Qt signal) please [open an issue](https://github.com/baronsmv/linux-rt-upscaler/issues/new?template=feature_request.md) and describe your use case.
+    If you need something that isn't exposed in the API yet (for example, a different window acquisition method, a runtime setting or a new Qt signal) please [open an issue](https://github.com/baronsmv/linux-rt-upscaler/issues/new?template=feature_request.md) and describe your use case.

 ## Components